 Fund Balance and Reserve Policy.
 The County's fund balance and reserve policy draws upon the recommendations of the GFOA.
 The policy outlines an approach for the accumulation and use of unreserved fund balance and reserve funds that takes into consideration issues that are particular to the County.
 It identifies an array of reserve funds that help the County stabilize its budget and finance important policy objectives.
-The policy sets a recommended level of fund balance of no less than 4% and no more than 5% of normal prior-year expenditures made from the General Fund, the County-wide special revenue funds (the Fire Prevention and Police Headquarters Funds), the Police District Fund, and reserves.
+The policy sets a recommended level of fund balance and reserves of no less than 4% and no more than 5% of normal prior-year expenditures made from the General Fund, the County-wide special revenue funds (the Fire Prevention and Police Headquarters Funds), and the Police District Fund.
 The policy outlines the conditions under which the County's fund balance ought to be replenished, and identifies the appropriate uses for fund balance, formally-created reserves, and any projected operating surpluses.
-As of December 31, 2017, the County's unreserved budgetary fund balance and reserves totaled approximately \$146.2 million, which includes all special revenue funds and reserves, such as the Employee Benefit Accrued Liability Reserve Fund (\$13.1 million), Retirement Contribution Reserve Fund (less than \$0.1 million), Litigation Fund (\$5.8 million) and Bonded Indebtedness Reserve Fund (\$3.6 million).
-As projected, as of December 31, 2018, the County's unreserved budgetary fund balance and reserves totaled approximately \$152.3 million, including all special revenue funds and reserves.
-See "COUNTY FINANCIAL CONDITION - 2019 Budget and 2019-2022 Multi-Year Financial Plan" herein.
+As of December 31, 2018, the County's unreserved budgetary fund balance and reserves totaled approximately \$177.3 million^{}, which includes all special revenue funds and reserve.
+Such as the Employee Benefit Accrued Liability Reserve Fund (\$13.2 million), Retirement Contribution Reserve Fund (less than \$0.1 million), Litigation Fund (\$14.4 million) and Bonded Indebtedness Reserve Fund (\$0.7 million).
+See "COUNTY FINANCIAL CONDITION - 2020 Budget and 2020-2023 Multi-Year Financial Plan" herein.